spamegg1/reviews/README.md

 This course was a major bummer coming off the euphoria of Nand2Tetris.
 I could feel my dopamine levels dropping.
 It's very long, technical, academic, hard and boring.
 It has no programming assignments.
 The two instructors (one of which keeps appearing with a different hair color every lecture) don't do a very good job of explaining things.
 Lecture videos are usually very long.
 This course is a HUGE, many metric tons of info dump on your brain.

 The quizzes and exams are very difficult, the questions are hard to understand, very wordy and vague (like what students call "word problems" in math classes), and very difficult to get feedback on.
 I finished with a 79/100 overall on the course.
 The exams don't let you try again, also don't give feedback on right/wrong answers.
 The quizzes let you try as many times as you want, but sometimes I had to do blind-guessing for 100 different values just so I could see the correct answer explanation.
-They are not multiple-choice.
+Many are not multiple-choice.
 These questions are so difficult, riddled with so many different unit conversions and constants, it's so hard to know even when I'm doing something right.

 The best parts were those about Internet history, earlier versions of TCP and so on.
 There were also some routing algorithms like Dijkstra, Bellman-Ford which I relearned later in Algorithms.
 Those were good too.
 There were some interviews with what I assume important people in networking, but the video/audio quality is so poor on these it actually hurt my ears and eyes.

 Each topic had so many nitty gritty technical details, it's impossible to keep them all in mind.
 Routing, queuing algorithms, IP addresses, NAT translations, DHCP systems, DNS systems, Encodings on the physical layer, all the different speeds in different versions of TCP, dozens of separate bits and parts of a typical TCP/IP package, security and cryptography, and so on... the textbook they chose (Kurose) is so long, wordy and unreadable I found it to be of no help.
+Now this might be my fault, as the text comes very highly recommended.
 Before quizzes/exams I had to re-read PDF slides and try to make questions look like those on the slides.

 *Spam's recommendation:* I can't recommend this in good conscience, but Networking is an important topic.
 A better alternative might be [this](https://www.coursera.org/learn/computer-networking) or [this](https://www.udacity.com/course/computer-networking--ud436).
+If you want to learn networking by programming instead, you can take a look [here](https://github.com/PrincetonUniversity/COS461-Public).
+This is probably the best way.

 ### <a name="ostep"></a> Operating Systems: Three Easy Pieces
 http://pages.cs.wisc.edu/~remzi/OSTEP/